-The biggest news in the MB universe is that our first full-length album is finally here!!!
-I Know What's Next...But You Won't Believe Me is available on iTunes, Google Play, and Amazon.
-You can also buy CD's here on our site, in addition to new t-shirts designed for this album, as well as all the old merch we've sold in the past.
+Our first full-length album is finally here!
+I Know What's Next...But You Won't Believe Me is available on iTunes, Google Play, Spotify and more.
+You can also buy physical CDs and new t-shirts on our store.

-Most Kickstarter rewards are on their way, and the rest will be out shortly.
-If you have any questions, feel free to reach out to us on facebook or email us at email@example.com.
+All Kickstarter rewards should have been received at this point - if you have any questions, feel free to reach out to us on facebook or email us at email@example.com.

 There are no upcoming shows at this time